mainGSgames/genieutils-examples/README.md

 To open it, first locate your base game directory.
 It should be something along the lines of `C:\Program Files (x86)\Steam\steamapps\common\AoE2DE` (insert your Steam download directory).
 Then go to Tools_Builds folder and open AdvancedGenieEditor3.exe.
 Your base game .dat file will be located in `[your base directory]\resources\_common\dat\empires2_x2_p1.dat` and can be opened in AGE for inspection.

+For general information on game mechanics, the [AoE2DE UGC Guide](https://ugc.aoe2.rocks/) is an <b>excellent</b> resource.
+It clearly covers how damages are calculated, which effects are possible, and even goes further than what is possible with data modding.

 ## DatFile Structure and How They Work

 DatFiles can be broken down into the following tree: